Thursday, September 25, 2008

 Philip Guston (Poor Richard)

-Martin Vaughn-James (The Cage)
+Martin Vaughn-James (The Cage, The Park)

 Yoshiharu Tsuge (Red Flowers; Oba’s Electroplate Factory; L’homme sans talent)